ETS-Android2/listd_v2/README.md

 <img src="https://github.com/Luchkiin/listd_v2/blob/master/images/listd-project-overview.jpg" alt="Listd  - Project Overview" width="Auto" height="Auto">

-Listd is a free Android application that serves as a to-do list that let's you save your daily tasks.
+Listd is an Android application that serves as a to-do list that lets you save your daily tasks.
 Listd put emphasis on simplicity and ease of use.
 Whether you want a shopping list, grocery list or you just have lots of things to remember Listd is built for you.